hpi-schul-cloud/schulcloud-server/apps/server/README.md

 # How to statically check the code

-- `nest:format` run prettier to fix formatting issues
-- `nest:lint` run eslint to fix linter issues
+- `nest:lint` run eslint to fix linter issues and apply formatting

 # How to test the application?